Lithium and its Compounds

 EU ECHA Launches OEL Consultation For Lithium Carbonate, Lithium Chloride And Lithium Hydroxide

-ECHA has launched a public consultation on proposed occupational exposure limits (OELs) for lithium carbonate, chloride, and hydroxide, closing June 1, 2026.
-This process signals future EU-wide workplace safety standards for lithium salts, requiring manufacturers and downstream users to assess current exposure controls and prepare for potential operational compliance shifts.
+ECHA has launched a public consultation on proposed occupational exposure limits for lithium carbonate, chloride, and hydroxide, closing June 1, 2026.
+This process signals forthcoming EU-wide workplace safety standards for lithium salts, necessitating a review of current exposure controls and potential operational adjustments.

 echa.europa.euEuropean UnionEuropean Union